 (4) A certificate under the hand of the Commissioner as to any matter contained in the Register shall, in the absence of proof to the contrary, be taken as proof of the matter so certified.

-[Section 27 amended by No. 55 of 2004 s.
+[Section 27 amended: No. 55 of 2004 s.
 294.]

 28. Limitation period for offences